Explainable deep-learning detection of microplastic fibers via polarization-resolved holographic microscopy

 {\authormark{1}Department of Optics, Palacký University, 17. listopadu 12, 77900, Olomouc, Czechia\\ \authormark{2}Istituto di Scienze Applicate e Sistemi Intelligenti ``Eduardo Caianiello'' (ISASI-CNR), via Campi Flegrei 34, 80078, Pozzuoli, Napoli, Italy\\ \authormark{3}STIIMA-CNR Institute of Intelligent Industrial Technologies and Systems for Advanced Manufacturing, National Research Council of Italy, 13900 Biella, Italy;}

 {\authormark{*}jaromir.behal@upol.cz, lisa.miccio@cnr.it}

 \begin{abstract*} Reliable identification of microplastic fibers is crucial for environmental monitoring but remains analytically challenging.
-We report an explainable deep-learning framework for classifying microplastic and natural microfibers using polarization-resolved digital holographic microscopy.
+We report {the first} explainable deep-learning framework for classifying microplastic and natural microfibers using {exclusively polarization-based features obtained from} polarization-resolved digital holographic microscopy.
 From multiplexed holograms, the complex Jones matrix of each fiber was reconstructed to extract polarization eigen-parameters describing optical anisotropy.
 Statistical descriptors of nine polarization characteristics formed a 72-dimensional feature vector for a total of 296 fibers spanning six material classes, including polyamide 6, polyethylene terephthalate, polyamide 6.6, polypropylene, cotton and wool.
-The designed fully connected deep neural network achieved an accuracy of 96.7~\% on the validation data, surpassing that of common machine-learning classifiers.
+The designed fully-connected deep neural network achieved an accuracy of 96.7~\% on the validation data, surpassing that of common machine-learning classifiers.
 Explainable artificial intelligence analysis with Shapley additive explanations identified eigenvalue-ratio quantities as dominant predictors, revealing the physical basis for classification.
 An additional reduced-feature model with the preserved architecture exploiting only these most significant eigenvalue-based characteristics retained high accuracy (93.3~\%), thereby confirming their dominant role while still outperforming common machine-learning classifiers.
 These results establish polarization-based features as distinctive optical fingerprints and demonstrate the first explainable deep-learning approach for automated microplastic fiber identification. \end{abstract*}